(ModernSurvival.org) – How Can You Maintain an Income in an Unstable Economy?

 Create an Emergency Account

 Sudden job loss, illness, or disabilities can strike without warning, which is why it’s so important to prepare now.
-Unfortunately, these aren’t the only types of disastrous events that can strike out of nowhere.
-To learn more about why it is absolutely vital to be prepared for anything, check out our article on black swan events.
+Unfortunately, these aren’t the only types of disastrous events that can hit out of nowhere.
+To learn more about why it is vital to be prepared for anything, check out our article on black swan events.

 ~Here’s to Your Survival!

-Copyright 2021, ModernSurvival.org
+Copyright 2023, ModernSurvival.org